Everest Base Camp Trek

 • Sagarmatha National Park Entry Permit: This permit is required to enter the national park where Everest Base Camp is located.

-You can typically obtain the Sagarmatha National Park Entry Permit and TIMS Card in Kathmandu.
+You can typically obtain the Sagarmatha National Park Entry Permit and local government permit at Monjo.
 Our package includes the necessary permit fees, and we can assist you in obtaining them.

 Everest Base Camp Trek Difficulty